 What Is Native Advertising?

 Native advertising is paid or sponsored pieces of content which blend in seamlessly to the website they’re displayed on.
-A study by IPG Media Lab and Sharethrough discovered that consumers look at native ads 53% more often than they look at traditional display ads.
+A recent study by Outbrain and Lumen revealed that native ads are 62% easier to understand than display ads, and 31% easier to understand than social ads.

 Native advertisements should provide the end-user with value and not be self-promotional, they shouldn’t disrupt the user experience and should seamlessly blend in like another piece of content on the hosting webpage.